Hypfer/Valetudo/README.md

 Valetudo provides all settings and controls of the Xiaomi Vacuum in a mobile-friendly webinterface.
 It runs directly on the vacuum and requires no cloud connection whatsoever.

-**Please note that Valetudo currently only works with Gen2 Firmwares up to 1518**
+**Please note that Valetudo currently only works with with the old map format without virtual walls**
+* Gen1 Firmwares at least up to 3514(?)
+* Gen2 Firmwares up to 1518

 **Also, please refrain from disabling logging since it will break the archived map view**